We recently rolled out support for Conversation Bubbles for DMs and Group DMs on Android 11.

 MessagingStyle

-MessagingStyle was introduced in Android 7 and gives developers a way of building notifications for messaging apps using structured data.
+was introduced in Android 7 and gives developers a way of building notifications for messaging apps using structured data.
 This was a huge step forward from the previous approach where developers had to style their own messaging notifications using spans and string concatenation.
-Luckily, we had recently rewritten our notification code and migrated it to MessagingStyle.
+Luckily, we had recently rewritten our notification code and migrated it to MessagingStyle

 Sharing Shortcuts

-After we had MessagingStyle in place, the next step was to add support for Sharing Shortcuts.
+in place, the next step was to add support for Sharing Shortcuts.
 Supporting this feature was a high priority for our Notification team because they are not just a requirement for Bubbles, but also for Notifications showing up in the Conversations space of the notification shade.

 Our basic flow is to create a sharing shortcut for every notification pushed and every conversation opened in the app.
 However, there’s some tricky details that warrant further discussion: